aymericbeaumet/metalsmith-redirect/readme.md

 #### options.preserveHash.timeout

 Type: `number`
-Default: 1
+Default: `1`

+The number of second(s) after which the fallback should redirect the user when hash preservation is enabled.

-Preserving the hash will optimistically try to leverage JavaScript to redirect the user.
+Why do we need a fallback?
+This feature will optimistically try to leverage JavaScript to redirect the user, as this is the only way to access the location hash.
 This will work in most cases, but for some users with JavaScript disabled this means they could remain stuck.
 When this happens it should fallback to the html meta redirection (which cannot preserve the hashes due to its static nature).

-This option is the number of second(s) after which the fallback should redirect the user.

-Note: this option is not used when `preserveHash` is disabled.

 ## FAQ